-Current commercial fruit or vegetable growers, gardeners interested in expanding into commercial production and traditional farmers interested in diversifying can learn more about high tunnel production at a Dec.
-7 workshop in Dallas Center, sponsored by Iowa State University Extension and Outreach – Harrison County office in Logan.
+Current commercial fruit or vegetable growers and traditional farmers interested in diversifying can learn more about high tunnel production at a March 26 workshop at the Iowa State University Extension and Outreach – Harrison County office in Logan.

 High tunnel production of fruits and vegetables is the topic of upcoming workshops sponsored by Iowa State University Extension and Outreach.
 The workshop will be held at the ISU Extension – Hardin County office in Iowa Falls on Nov.
 17, and the ISU Extension – Linn County office in Marion on Nov.
 19.